iwoca/django-deep-collector/README.rst

         }
 On User model, when we will get direct fields, we won't take into account 'groups' field.

-- EXCLUDE_RELATED_FIELDS: exclude related fields from specified models
+- `EXCLUDE_RELATED_FIELDS`: exclude related fields from specified models

 ::